amagura/zelda-battery/README.md

 ./zbatc -c 32; ./zbatt -r -f +; ./zbatc -c 31; ./zbatt -x -e -
 ```

+***

+To make it even easier to integrate the command-line with your current
+environment, I've gone ahead and provided examples for every shell
+I could get my hands on.

 ### Zsh
 ![example showing zelda-battery in a Zsh prompt](/example/zsh.jpg)
 ```bash